Welcome to today's edition of the Rush 24-7 podcast.

 I couldn't disagree more.

-Create opportunity and better systems of living and existing quality of life to humanity all over the world.
+I want to protect everyone in the world, and I believe the way to protect them is to stop the killing universally, create opportunity and better systems of living and existing quality of life to humanity all over the world.

-I asked Senator Cruz to look at that line and deeply consider it and learn it and quote it.
+Ask Senator Cruz to look at that line and deeply consider it and learn it and quote it.

 Now that it's over, I do not know what to do with the rest of my life.

-You see why we're so screwed up.
+You see why we're so screwed up?

 And how about this?